nickebbitt/nickebbitt.github.io/_posts/2022-01-26-the-story-of-a-java17-memory-leak.md

 Having originally made little progress using Native Memory Tracking, one of our engineers decided to take another look.

-To work around the challenge of the leak being so slow to manifest and the awkwardness of using `jcmd` on a live deployment they decided to externalise the Native Memory Tracking data via a set custom Prometetheus metrics.
+To work around the challenge of the leak being so slow to manifest and the awkwardness of using `jcmd` on a live deployment they decided to externalise the Native Memory Tracking data via a set custom Prometheus metrics.
 This was achieved by executing JVM diagnostic commands (the equivalent of those used with `jcmd` from the command line) via Java code using the [ManagementFactory](https://docs.oracle.com/en/java/javase/17/docs/api/java.management/java/lang/management/ManagementFactory.html) capability.

 Here's a snippet of the kind of thing they got working...